SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 ##### Breaking change in REST APIs

-As announced with [release 10.17](/release-10-17-0/announcements-10-17-0), as of release 10.18+, wrong value of `pageSize` or `currentPage` will result in response code of 422 instead of 500.
+As announced with [release 10.17](/release-10-17-0/announcements-10-17-0), as of release 10.18+, wrong values for `pageSize` or `currentPage` result in a response code 422 instead of 500.

 ### Security changes